 “Oh-no what did you do?”
 Matthew rudely interrupted.

-While Kathrin tired to calm the kids down Henry rushes downstairs with a flashlight.
+While Kathrin tires to calm the kids down Henry rushed downstairs with a flashlight.
 They hear splashing and him cursing to himself.
-Later he returned with his feet and pants soaking wet.
+Later when he returns his feet and his pant were soaking wet.

 “The whole basement is flooded!” he said.

-Now that the door is fully open the kids could see the water below.
+While the parents talked, the kids could see the water below now that the door is fully open.
+There they could see that the basement was indeed flooded.
 There were boxes, junk, garden tools and their old toys floating in the dark waters.
 It looked like a creepy muddy lake.

 “Well,” started Kathrin, “We don’t have to worry about that anymore.”

-Phoebe and Matthew look at their parents confusingly until their father tells them about the letter.
+Phoebe and Matthew looked at their parents confusingly until their father tells them about the letter.

 “Kids, we’re going to have a new home.”